vkbrihma/mturk/README.md

 You will need the following accounts form Amazon to get started (make sure all accounts use the same username and password):

-Amazon Web Services (AWS) - login here to to get your access key and secret access key Mechanical Turk Account - service to post HITs Mechanical Turk Sandbox -  used to test how your HITs will be displayed
+Amazon Web Services (AWS) - login here to to get your access key and secret access key <br>
+Mechanical Turk Account - service to post HITs <br>
+Mechanical Turk Sandbox -  used to test how your HITs will be displayed

 Be sure all accounts are registered before starting to use the code.